MicrosoftDocs/sql-docs/docs/reporting-services/branding-the-web-portal.md

 ## Creating the brand package

 A brand package for Reporting Services consists of three items and is packaged as a zip file.

 - colors.json
 - metadata.xml
 - logo.png (optional)

 The files must have the names listed above.
-Package the files above into a zip file.
+Package these files into a zip file.
 The zip file can be named however you like.

 ### metadata.xml